 If you scratch beneath the surface, you’ll find thousands of positive testimonials from people who have spent time in Colombia.
 Live and Invest Overseas has been promoting Colombia for over a decade, and other publications have more recently caught on.
 Digital Nomads are also getting the message out to people, and intrepid vacationers and backpackers alike continue to visit.

 Rest assured, we aren’t looking at Colombia through rose-tinted lenses.
 Colombia still has areas you should avoid, but this is true of every country in the world.
 Take the same precautions you would at home and you’ll be fine.
-The areas where tourists and expats spend time are safe and well policed, but venturing off into rougher areas can leave you exposed to unnecessary risks.
+The areas where tourists and expats spend time are safe with a heavy police presence.
+Venturing off into rougher areas is an unecessary risk.